jollywarrior/blogger2/README.md

 # blogger2
-Jumpstart's Blogger 2 with some modifications
+Simple Rails Application: Jumpstart's Blogger 2 with some modifications

+You can see how it works at: (in progress...)